oakleaf007/noteshaker/README.md

 # 📒 NoteShaker

-NoteShaker is a simple, lightweight **note-taking app** that lets you create, read, update, and delete notes with ease.
+Note Shaker is a simple, lightweight **note-taking app** that lets you create, read, update, and delete notes with ease.
 It’s built to be a **minimal starting point** for experimenting with note apps while focusing on authentication, session handling, and CRUD basics.
 check it out: [NoteShaker Live Demo](https://noteshaker.onrender.com/)